 Upon resident check-out, residence hall rooms and Suburbs must be left in the same condition as they were in at the beginning of the year.
 Failure to clean, vacuum, dust and wipe down furniture or remove all belongings and trash may result in a fine.
+Any damages found upon resident move out that was not captured on the check-in inventory will be presumed as new damage and the resident may be held financially responsible.
 Specific information will be distributed to students upon check out.

-Residents checking out of university housing during the year must complete a housing checkout form, available in the Residence Life Office (Mahaffey 127).
-Residents checking out of University housing are responsible to follow all check-out procedures.
+Residents checking out of university housing during the year must complete a housing checkout form, available in the Residence Life & Housing Office (Mahaffey 127).
+Residents checking out of university housing are responsible to follow all check-out procedures.
 Failure to follow all check-out procedures may result in a \$50 improper check-out fine.